HackerYou/HYFallBootcamp2014/JavaScript/Week 6/Day 3/reading_documentation.md

 > To build an image URL, you will need 3 pieces of data.
 The base_url, size and file_path.
 > Here's an example URL: http://d3gtl9l2a4fn1j.cloudfront.net/t/p/w500/8uO0gUM8aNqYLs1OsTBQiXu0fEv.jpg

 So what we need to do is make one request at the beginning and store the configuration object somewhere.
 Then we need to access the `base_url` and `poster_sizes` properties for this object.
+We use the `base_url` from the configuration object and the `poster_path` from the movie object to create a full url to the image!